RATES BRANCH SOFTWARE -

 -

-then you have to stop the route there and form another route
+notified then you have to stop the route there and form

-from the take off point to the next junction and also another
+another route from the take off point to the next junction and

-route for the bye pass line from where it takes off and upto
+also another route for the bye pass line from where it takes

 -

-you should ignore that line.
-For example, in MAS Division in
+then you should ignore that line.
+For example, in MAS Division

 avoiding Arokkonam junction.
 Even though express trains also